Bukixo/udemy-angular4/angular-app/Lesson notes/Directives.md

 If it's null or undefined it will be ignored or else it the name will be returned.

-###custome directives
+### custom directives

-To have control over behaviour of the DOM elements we can create custome directives.
+To have control over behaviour of the DOM elements we can create custom directives.

 To implement directives, we can create it from scratch or we can use angular cli to generate the directive component.